-Pruning is a reality in the garden, but it’s also a very real part of human life.
-Because God loves us, sometimes He chooses to prune our lives.
-This may come through the loss of a job or a loved one, or a move away from something that’s comfortable for us.
-It may happen in many ways when we face adversity.
-What is accomplished by pruning?
-For the plant, it’s a healthier and more vigorous growth with more fruit.
-For us, it’s the ability to rely more completely on God, our source of life, and the ability to live a more spiritually secure and disciplined life.
+Pruning is a reality in the garden, but it’s also a real part of human life.
+Because God loves us, sometimes He chooses to prune parts of our lives.
+This may come through the loss of a job, a loved one, or a move that takes us away from what’s comfortable.
+It may happen during a season of adversity.